-The Digital Technology Skills Organisation Pilot will shape the national training system to be more responsive to the skills needs of employers within its sector – from the identification of skills needs, to qualifications development, through to improving the quality of training delivery and assessment, and will engage with other reforms occurring across the national training system where relevant.
+The Digital Skills Organisation (DSO) will shape the national training system, testing innovative solutions to ensure that digital training meets the skills needs of employers.
+The DSO will work on identifying skills needs, developing agile qualifications, and improving the quality of training delivery and assessment.
+It will engage with other reforms occurring across the national training system where relevant.

-The Digital Technology Skills Organisation Pilot is one of three Skills Organisation pilots that will inform broader improvements to the national training system.
-The Australian Government has also announced pilots in the human services care and mining sectors.
-The pilots will also engage with other reforms occurring across the national training system where relevant.
+The DSO is one of three industry-led Skills Organisation pilots designed to inform broader improvements to the national training system.
+Pilots are also underway in the human services care and mining sectors.
+The pilots are engaging with other reforms across the national training system including the National Skills Commission (link) and the National Careers Institute (link) as needed.

-Over coming months sector stakeholders will have opportunities to contribute to the development of:
+Over the coming months, sector stakeholders will have opportunities to contribute to the development of:

-- short term projects to improve the relevance, responsiveness and quality of training
+- Short term projects to improve the relevance, responsiveness and quality of digital skills training;

 - a model for the longer term operations and priorities of the pilot and a proposed future work plan, including governance arrangements to ensure the formal pilot entity represents the broad interests and needs of the digital technology sector.